 Current portion of loans payable approximates its fair value due to its short-term maturity.
 Long-term portion of loans payable subjected to quarterly repricing is not discounted.
 Estimated fair value of long-term portion of loans payable with fixed interest and not subjected to quarterly repricing is based on the discounted value of future cash flows using applicable interest rates for similar types of loans as of reporting date.
-The interest rates used ranged from 2.22% to 6.03% and 1.70% to 6.94% for the years ended December 31, 2023 and 2022, respectively.
+The interest rates used ranged from 2.22% to 6.03% for the years ended December 31, 2024 and 2023.